orbeon/orbeon-forms-doc/form-runner/api/persistence/crud.md

 ## Examples using curl

 The following examples use the [curl](https://curl.haxx.se/) command-line utility.
+They are indented on multiple lines for clarity but in practice each command must be written on a single line.

 The general format of the a path to access form data is: